One Of The Best Ways To Test Yourself Is To: Complete Guide

 Mistake #1: Talking Instead of Explaining

 People often think “teaching” means just rattling off facts.
 That’s a monologue, not a test.
-On the flip side, real teaching forces you to connect ideas.
+Real teaching forces you to connect ideas.
 If you’re just reciting, you won’t know whether the connections actually make sense.

 Mistake #2: Relying on Slides or Scripts

 Having a slide deck in front of you is a safety net that defeats the purpose.
-The moment you lean on a visual cue, you stop retrieving from memory.
+That's why the moment you lean on a visual cue, you stop retrieving from memory.
 If you need a prompt, write a single keyword on a sticky note and expand from there.

 Mistake #3: Choosing Too Broad a Topic